-Mitigation Measure AQ-5: Pay NO_x Mitigation Fee to SMAQMD.
-Set in July 1, 2017 with no changes since writing this Draft EIR/EIS (i.e., 2021), the mitigation fee rate is \$30,000 per ton of emissions.90 The contractor would pay the appropriate SMAQMD-required NO_x mitigation fee to offset the project's NO_x emissions when they exceed SMAQMD's threshold of 85 lb/day.
-The NO_x mitigation fee would apply to all emissions from the project: on-road (on- and offsite), off-road, portable, stationary equipment, and vehicles.
+Mitigation Measure AQ-5: Pay NO_X Mitigation Fee to SMAQMD.
+The contractor would pay the appropriate SMAQMD-required NO_X mitigation fee to offset the project's NO_X emissions when they exceed SMAQMD's threshold of 85 lb/day only if USACE does not pay the mitigation fee through the General Conformity Determination during the year of construction.
+The NO_X mitigation fee would apply to all emissions from the Proposed Action: on-road (on- and offsite), off-road, portable, stationary equipment, and vehicles.

-Implementation of the mitigation measures contained in the ARCF GRR FEIS/EIR would reduce construction-generated NO_X emissions to a less-than-significant level that would not result in adverse health effects (as was shown in the HRA).
+Implementation of the mitigation measures contained in the ARCF GRR FEIS/EIR would reduce construction-generated NO_X emissions to a less-than-significant level that would not result in adverse health effects.
 In addition, with incorporation of dust control measures, PM (fugitive dust) emissions would be further reduced (i.e., by up to 75 percent) and would not exceed applicable SMAQMD thresholds or result in adverse health effects.
-The application of BMPs combined with engagement in SMAQMD's NO_X mitigation fee program or offsets obtained through purchase or loan would be sufficient to reduce emissions to zero, in accordance with the Clean Air Act for projects that exceed de minimis levels, and consequently below SMAOMD's recommended daily mass emissions threshold of 85 lb/day.
-Emissions of ROG, PM10, and PM2.5 would additionally be reduced through the application of the mitigation measures.
-As discussed in the General Conformity Determination, included in Appendix F, the project would be in conformity with the Clean Air Act and would not cause or contribute to a new violation, nor increase the frequency or severity of existing violations of the NAAOS.
-Based on the conformity analysis, no exceedance of the de minimis thresholds in 2022 would occur.
+The application of BMPs combined with engagement in SMAQMD's NO_X mitigation fee program or offsets obtained through purchase or loan would be sufficient to reduce emissions to zero, in accordance with the Clean Air Act for projects that exceed de minimis levels, and consequently below SMAQMD's recommended daily mass emissions threshold of 85 lb/day.
+Emissions of ROG, PM10, and PM{2.5} would additionally be reduced through the application of the mitigation measures.
+As discussed in the General Conformity Determination, included in Appendix F, the project would be in conformity with the Clean Air Act and would not cause or contribute to a new violation, nor increase the frequency or severity of existing violations of the NAAQS.
+Based on the conformity analysis, no exceedance of the de minimis thresholds in 2023 would occur.
 Construction-related air quality impacts would be less than significant with mitigation.